Sir-Kuhnhero/Hexapod/README.md

 #define BLUETOOTH
 ```

 You will also need to fine tune the servo angles by setting the angleOffset for each servo in the output.cpp file.
-When you habe set your values correctly it should look something like this:
+If you set your values correctly it should look something like this.
+To make this easier you can uncomment "#define SERVO_CALIBRATION" in the "header.h" file.
+This will move every leg to it's origin.

 ![alt text](https://github.com/Sir-Kuhnhero/Hexapod/blob/main/Calibration%20Leg_side%20view.jpg?raw=true)